 Support for Dementia Care Partners

-The prolonged course and intensity of dementia coupled with the behavioral and psychological symptoms of dementia (BPSD) (e.g., depression, irritability, agitation, anxiety) that up to 97% of persons living with dementia experience, result in heavy care demands for family care partners (Kolanowski et al., 2017; Steinberg et al., 2008).
-Typically, the care provided by family care partners is unpaid and unsupported by governmental policy or programs.
-This is particularly acute in regions of the world such as Latin America where the availability of formal care is often limited and the burden on family care partners is high (Ibáñez et al., 2021).
+The prolonged course and intensity of dementia coupled with the behavioral and psychological symptoms of dementia (BPSD) (e.g., depression, irritability, agitation, anxiety) that as many as 97% of people living with dementia experience, result in heavy care demands for care partners (Kolanowski et al., 2017; Steinberg et al., 2008).
+Typically, care provided by care partners is unpaid and unsupported.
+This is particularly acute in Low and Middle-Income Countries where formal care availability is often limited and family care partner burdens are high (Ibáñez et al., 2021;Comas-Herrera et al., 2020).

-While the burdens of care partners increased during the pandemic (Muldrew, Fee & Coates, 2021), the evidence suggests that policy efforts to support care partners generally received less attention than that of health care workers and paid care partners in congregate care settings (Lorenz-Dant & Comas-Herrera, 2021).
-Some exceptions to this include Germany where financial support to care partners was provided including through paid leave to carry outrovide caregiving activities (Ibid, 2021).
-The need to support family care partners will continue to be a growing priority long after the pandemic.
-Policymakers around the world must make the support of care partners a top priority.
+While care partner burdens increased during the pandemic (Muldrew, Fee & Coates, 2021), the evidence suggests that policy efforts to support care partners generally received less attention than health care workers or paid care partners in congregate settings (Lorenz-Dant & Comas-Herrera, 2021).
+An exception is Germany where financial support to family care partners included paid leave to provide caregiving activities (Ibid, 2021).
+The need to support care partners will continue to be a priority long after the pandemic.
+Policymakers around the world should make support of care partners a top priority.

 Information systems for dementia

-Robust information systems that track ADRD are limited or nonexistent in most countries, but are needed to support the entire continuum of dementia care from identifying people at-risk for dementia to tracking and monitoring care provided across health systems.
-The systems that do exist are often insufficient.
-All too often the health and LTSS systems are siloed and there is too little connection or formal information sharing between them.
-This is a major barrier to better care and outcomes for people living with ADRD.
-The pandemic further highlighted the problems the lack of information sharing created in care and in the ability of providers to respond to the public health crisis.
-Policy structures must view these systems as part of the same continuum rather than siloed.
+Robust information systems that track dementia are limited or nonexistent in most countries, but are needed to support the entire continuum of dementia care from identifying people at-risk for dementia to tracking and monitoring care provided across health systems.
+Systems that do exist are often insufficient.
+Too often, health and LTSS systems are siloed and there is too little connection or formal information sharing between them.
+This is a barrier to better care and outcomes for people living with dementia.
+The pandemic further highlighted problems a lack of information sharing created in care and in the ability of providers to respond to the public health crisis.
+Policy must approach these systems as part of the same continuum.

-Dementia Research and Innovation

-Both the United States and Europe have provided considerable focus on investment in research for a cure or treatment for Alzheimer’s disease.
-The emergence of Aducanumab has ushered in an era where the possibility of other therapies to treat ADRD may be developed in the years ahead.
-The U.S. Food and Drug Administration (FDA) made the controversial decision to approve Aducanumab in 2021 (Steinbrook, 2021).
-There are, however, many questions about the efficacy, cost, and equity of this treatment (Synnott et al., 2021).
-Meanwhile, the European Medicines Agency (EMA) rejected authorization of Aducanumab (Mahase, 2021).
-Despite approval by the FDA, the U.S. Centers for Medicare & Medicaid Services (CMS) decided to only cover the costs of Aducanumab for people who are enrolled in clinical trials (Cubanski and Neuman, 2022).
-Despite the uncertainty created by these varying regulatory decisions, it is likely other therapies will become available in the years ahead.
-Policymakers must be prepared to address costs and access given a high likelihood of public demand for these treatments once available.

-While some aspects of research may have faced increased barriers during the pandemic, an increased interest in research on improving care can be a positive legacy of the pandemic.
-The new global interest in research on dementia care must continue after the pandemic.

 Summary and Conclusions